About Us

 Plastic Free Foundation

-The Plastic Free Foundation Ltd is an independent, not-for-profit organisation established in 2017.
+After six years Plastic Free July outgrew its home and we setup the Plastic Free Foundation Ltd as an independent, not-for-profit charity in 2017 to better support participants and grow the campaign.
 The mission of the Plastic Free Foundation is guided and informed by our core values:

 Plastic Free July is a key initiative of the Plastic Free Foundation that allows us to work towards our vision of seeing a world free of plastic waste.
 From humble beginnings in 2011, the award-winning Plastic Free July campaign is the result of years of hard work.